HBClab/NiBetaSeries/.joss/paper.md

 You may not be aware of it, but your brain is orchestrating a complex ballet of activity while reading this sentence.
 Whether it is following a dot or reading a sentence; the brain is evaluating input and sending motoric output to perform optimally/efficiently.
 We can measure this flurry of activity using functional Magnetic Resonance Imaging (fMRI).
-Traditional fMRI analysis emphasizes what regions are "activated/deactivated" during a task, but does not provide information on which regions are acting in synchrony or are being segregated.
+Traditional fMRI analysis emphasizes what regions are "activated/deactivated" during a task, but it does not provide information about which regions are acting in synchrony or are being segregated.
 Knowing the synchronous/segregated brain regions during a task gives insights on the potential organization of the brain.
-**NiBetaSeries seeks to inform about the organization of the brain by correlating activation/deactivation patterns between brain regions during a task.**
+**NiBetaSeries seeks to provide information about the organization of the brain by correlating activation/deactivation patterns between brain regions during a task.**

 To understand NiBetaSeries we need to answer two questions: what is a "beta" (or parameter estimate) and how can we analyze a series of betas?
 We have already mentioned betas by another name, activation/deactivation.
-The term beta comes from its use in the General Linear Model (GLM), an extension of linear regression. fMRI signal evoked by a stimulus follows a relatively stereotyped shape from the Blood Oxygen Level Dependent (BOLD) response, which is reasonably modeled with a double-gamma function.
+The term beta comes from its use in the General Linear Model (GLM), which is an extension of linear regression. fMRI signal evoked by a stimulus follows a relatively stereotyped shape from the Blood Oxygen Level Dependent (BOLD) response, which is reasonably modeled with a double-gamma function.
 The overall amplitude (i.e., activation/deactivation) of the double gamma function is determined by the beta coefficient.
 Thus larger betas mean greater activation and smaller or negative betas mean less activation or deactivation relative to a baseline.